 So to wrap it all up, yes cattle do eat corn, many other cereal grains.
 They love these feeds.
 Don’t believe me?
 They will run you over for it.
 These feeds are good for them as a great source of digestible energy for cattle growth, reproduction, weight gain, and any other metabolic processes.

 For the record, I love beef from both grass- and grain-finished cattle.
 Each has its unique qualities in production and taste.
-I am so grateful for the opportunity of choice between the two.
+I am so grateful for the opportunity of choosing between the two.
 Choose what fits best for you, but don’t hate your neighbor because he/she chooses differently.
 In the next blog post, I will address the topic of feeding cattle in feedlots (some refer to these as factory farms or confined animal feeding operations) using my experience working there.

 If you have more questions about what cattle eat, I encourage you to visit these blogs by farmers from across the country.
 I trust and look to them for information, insight, and experience.